margomerritt/Data-Knights/README.md

 ## Final Dashboard Outline

 Project uses JavaScript for the dashboard.
 Since the topic of movie productions is commonly searched for on the internet, having the dashboard hosted as a website will make the results of this project readily accessible and usable.
-The website will have five different tabs:
+The website will have four different tabs:
 * Prediction
 * Winners
 * Money
 * Visualize

 This website will contain several interactive features:
 * Users will be able to search the dataset to see if a particular movie has won an Oscar Award.
-Users can search by filtering by movie name, actor/actress name, and year released.
+Users will have the ability to filter by  movie name, actor/actress name, and year released.
 * Machine Learning is used to predict if a movie will win a future Oscar Award.
 Users will be able to enter a director name, an actor name, and a budget.
 The machine learning model will be used to predict if the entered combination of movie production will win an Oscar Award.